 Buffet dining was introduced in Japan in the early 20th century but became more popular post-World War II.
 The Imperial Hotel Tokyo’s “Viking” restaurant originally inspired the term “baikingu.”
 It adapted the concept of a smorgasbord, or Swedish buffet, in 1958.
 Over time, tabehoudai, or all-you-can-eat, also became associated with Japanese buffets.

-The dining format has since evolved, matching to Japanese tastes and adding in fresh seafood and seasonal ingredients.
+The dining format has since evolved, matching Japanese tastes and adding in fresh seafood and seasonal ingredients.
 Today, buffets in Japan range from affordable family options to luxurious hotel buffets featuring gourmet fare, making them accessible to all diners.

 Tabehoudai translates to “all-you-can-eat” in Japanese and offers unlimited servings within a set price and time limit.
 A common feature of many eateries, tabehoudai encourages diners to enjoy various dishes without worrying about portion limits.
 Baikingu is another term used for buffets, derived from the Western “Viking” concept.
 It focuses on a self-serve style with diverse cuisines.